Honorius: Death

 Honorius died of edema on 15 August 423, leaving no heir.
 In the subsequent interregnum Joannes was nominated Emperor.
 The following year, however, the Eastern Emperor Theodosius II installed his cousin Valentinian III, son of Galla Placidia and Constantius III, as Emperor.

 The Mausoleum of Honorius was located on the Vatican Hill, accessed from the transept of the Old Saint Peter's Basilica.
 It was first used for Maria.
 Probably Thermantia and Honorius's sister Galla Placidia, and perhaps other imperial family members, were later buried there.
 In the 8th century it was transformed into a church, the Chapel of St Petronilla, which held the relics of the saint and was demolished when the New St Peter's was erected.

-The year 410 also saw Honorius reply to a British plea for assistance against local barbarian incursions, called the Rescript of Honorius.
-Preoccupied with the Visigoths, Honorius lacked any military capability to assist the distant province.
-According to the sixth century Byzantine scholar Zosimus, "Honorius wrote letters to the cities in Britain, bidding them to guard themselves."
-This sentence is located randomly in the middle of a discussion of southern Italy; no further mention of Britain is made, which has led some modern academics to suggest that the rescript does not apply to Britain, but to Bruttium in Italy.